fewlinesco/bamboo_smtp/CONTRIBUTING.md

 1. Your code is covered by tests
 2. Make sure all tests are passing
 3. Only have one commit with a relevant message (you can rebase and squash all your commits into a single one)
-4. Check that you're up to date by rebasing your branch with our `develop` branch
+4. Check that you're up to date by rebasing your branch with our `main` branch

 ## Setup